wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 then it must be the case that another committing transaction obtained ct and updated X after the validating transaction had obtained bt.
 Clearly, a violation may have occurred, and the validating transaction must abort.

+Postponing all validations till commit time, i.e. "lazy conflict detection", has certain advantages.
+In this article, we do not perform detailed analysis on algorithmic characteristics of different OCC schcmes.
+The problem of delaying conflict detection is that the speculative read phase may read inconsistent values that can never occur during a serial execution.
+Such temporary unholy state can sometimes be fatal, because the program may trigger spurious page access violation, or never terminate.
+Sandboxing is generally required to monitor the state of the transaction.
+On the event of segment fault or suspected dead loop, the transaction must be restarted.

 ### Racing Writes